 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Westwing Group SE reported total carbon emissions of approximately 6,000,000 kg CO2e, comprising 1,560,000 kg CO2e from Scope 1, 2,776,000 kg CO2e from Scope 2, and 3,163,000 kg CO2e from Scope 3 emissions.
-This reflects a notable increase in Scope 2 emissions compared to 2022, where total emissions were about 5,800,000 kg CO2e, with Scope 1 at 1,393,000 kg CO2e and Scope 2 at 2,397,000 kg CO2e.
-Westwing has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 75% by 2030, using 2022 as the base year.
-Additionally, the company plans for 80% of its suppliers, based on spend, to have science-based targets by 2027.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Overall, Westwing's emissions strategy reflects a proactive approach to sustainability within the retail sector, focusing on significant reductions in direct and indirect emissions while engaging suppliers in the transition to a low-carbon economy.
+In 2023, Westwing Group SE reported total greenhouse gas emissions of approximately 6,000,000 kg CO2e, comprising 1,560,000 kg CO2e from Scope 1, 2,776,000 kg CO2e from Scope 2, and 3,163,000 kg CO2e from Scope 3 emissions.
+This reflects a notable increase in emissions compared to 2022, where total emissions were about 5,788,000 kg CO2e, with Scope 1 and 2 emissions at 1,393,000 kg CO2e and 2,397,000 kg CO2e, respectively.
+Westwing has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 75% by 2030, using 2022 as the baseline year.
+Additionally, the company plans for 80% of its suppliers, based on spend for purchased goods and services and upstream transportation, to have science-based targets by 2027.
+These targets align with the 1.5°C climate goal, demonstrating Westwing's commitment to sustainable practices and reducing its carbon footprint in the retail sector.

 Access structured emissions data, company-specific emission factors, and source documents